fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 ## Day 5 – A quiet vulture day

 This morning it’s cold.
 A mist fills the valley and the air is wet, the cold cuts through my coat, we shiver in our slumber.
-After seeing Alfie’s pack, we wanted to check-in on them again, they’d been seen with puppies on the road.
-We drive across the park to find them.
-When we get near the signal isn’t there, we don’t get a signal, we go higher and it seems the pack has returned to the wilderness.
-There’s another signal from a valley, we chase it a bit, but it was just a back signal.
-We fear they’ve returned to the wilderness.
+After seeing Alfie’s pack we wanted to check-in on them again, they’d been seen with puppies on the road.
+We drove across the park to find them, but when we neared the signal wasn’t there.
+We go higher but it now seems like the pack has returned to the wilderness.

-At Impila we have an early coffee and buy reserves.
+At Mpila we have an early coffee and buy reserves.
 A vervet monkey hears us eating and gets too close, we fend it off and it scrams.
 "Those things will claw your face.
 You’ve got to show it who’s boss".

-Today is [International Vulture Awareness day](http://www.vultureday.org/2016/index.php), to mark this all the WildlifeAct reserves are putting out carcasses and doing vulture counts.
-At iMfolozi there’s some game that died while being transported to the bomas here, the carcass has been put out and we go to find it.
+Today is [International Vulture Awareness day](http://www.vultureday.org/2016/index.php), to mark this all the WildlifeAct reserves were putting out carcasses and doing vulture counts.
+At iMfolozi there’s some game that died in transport, they’ve been put out.
 We arrive to find a graveyard of bones and 3 untouched carcasses, the shrivelled skin of a buffalo sits behind them.
 Nothing is eating them, no lions, no vultures, the meat must be bad.
 This isn’t a good start.
 The stench of rotting animal fills the air, it’s foul and we cover our noses.
 Keeping our distance, we sit at the roadside and watch for vultures.

-Over Hluhluwe we see 30 spiralling in the thermals, but none are heading this way.
-We just need one to catch sight of it.
-We wait, others do their sudoku, read their books, we wait for over an hour.
-One heads down – a white-backed vulture, then another, about 10 arrive on the scene, but they don’t stay long and they don’t eat.
+Over Hluhluwe are 30 vultures spiralling in the thermals, but none head this way.
+We just need one to catch sight of our carcass.
+We wait, Feline does her sudoku, Jannes reads his book, we wait for over an hour.
+Finally a single white-backed vulture heads down, shortly followed by another.
+10 arrive on the scene, but they don’t stay long and they don’t eat – the meat is bad.
 We scan for tags on their wings, or GPS packs on their backs, but we see none.

-Our evening session isn’t much better.
-We head to Brodies pack and locate them, they’re resting just away from the road.
+Our evening session is quiet too.
+We headed for Brodie’s pack and used the telemetry to locate them – they were resting just away from the road, but out of sight.
 We head up and down the road, scanning, but their occasional moving signals always stop, and they return to rest.
 No hunting tonight.

 On the drive home the crescent moon smiles at us, it sits just above Jupiter.